 Hello and welcome to all about food.
 Time to enjoy some seasonal delights…

-I enjoy visiting farmers’ markets and I’m delighted to report that I am planning my family’s meals around what I pick up.
+I’m enjoying the return of my local Farmer’s Market and I’m delighted to report that I am planning my family’s meals around what I’ll pick up.
 I am however a little concerned that I don’t have the creative streak when it comes to cooking!
 I would appreciate your help.